r-renato/placecard-card/README.md

 # Discontinued
 I have no possibility to support this project any more.
-Fill free to fork.
+Feel free to fork.

 # Lovelace Extended Banner Card